GERD (Heartburn and Reflux)

 GERD (gastroesophageal reflux disease) is a digestive disorder that frequently overlaps with asthma.
-Having GERD on top of asthma can lead to more respiratory symptoms and worse quality of life.1
+Having GERD on top of asthma can lead to more respiratory symptoms and a worse quality of life.1

 A tube called the esophagus connects your mouth to your stomach.2 There is a group of muscles at the bottom of the tube called the LES or lower esophageal sphincter.
 The LES opens to let food through, and then tightens to keep food in the stomach.
 Sometimes, these muscles are weak or too relaxed.
 When this happens, stomach contents (food, fluid, and digestive juices) back up into the esophagus, which is called GERD.
 GERD may also be described as “acid reflux” or “acid indigestion.”